biotorrents/gazelle/README.md

-This is Oppaitime's version of Gazelle
+This is BioTorrents.de's version of Gazelle

 Below are some lists of differences between this version of Gazelle and What.cd's.
 Please note that these lists are far from complete.